Expedition A3

 Extended battery life

-A battery life of Up to 8 hours (dual-battery torso system) provides substantial operational runway.
+A battery life of Up to 10 hours (dual 1,152 Wh hot-swappable battery system) provides substantial operational runway.
 For humanoid applications, this means longer work sessions between charges, fewer interruptions, and the ability to complete larger tasks or cover more area in a single charge cycle.

 Strong mobility performance